kwaldenphd/interactive-visualization-python/README.md

 # Lab Notebook Questions

-Q1: Build at least three different types of plots using matplotlib and data stored in a Pandas DataFrame.
+Q1: Build at least three different types of plots using plotly and data stored in a Pandas DataFrame.
 Include code + comments.

 Each plot should include the following elements:
 - Title